- Clinical science

-- Pathophysiology: hairs or thread inside socks or under bed sheets become spontaneously tied round a toe and tighten with the child's movement → the venous and lymphatic return is impaired → further obstruction may cause arterial occlusion and ischemic injury
+- Pathophysiology: hairs or threads inside socks or under bed sheets can become spontaneously tied round a toe and tighten with the child's movement → venous and lymphatic return is impaired → further obstruction may cause arterial occlusion and ischemic injury

-- Clinical features: painful, swollen, reddened appendage with a deep groove proximal to it, in which the constricting fibre may be visible.
+- Clinical features: painful, swollen, reddened appendage with a deep groove proximal to it, in which the constricting fiber may be visible

 |Sensory loss||Muscle weakness||Pain||Hand-held Doppler signal|

 |Threatened||Minimal||Mild to moderate||Severe||No flow||Audible flow|

 - Tests to confirm the diagnosis and identify the site(s) of occlusion

 - Diminished or absent Doppler flow signal distal to site of occlusion.